droglenc/NCGraphing/resources/Synchronous_Videos_GTM.md

 <img src="../img/GTM_Join2.PNG" alt="GTM Join Meeting 2" style="display: block; margin-left: auto; margin-right: auto; width: 60%;">

 * Finally you will be given a preview of how you will appear.
-You can test your "audio" below the "OK, I'M READY" button and you can also select the option below that to skip this previous when entering future meetings.
+You can test your "audio" below the "OK, I'M READY" button and you can also select the option below that to skip this preview when entering future meetings.
 You can turn on (or off) your microphone or your camera in the preview window.
 When ready, press "OK, I'M READY" and you will be entered into the meeting (and your screen will look similar to the first screen in the previous section).

 <img src="../img/GTM_Join3.PNG" alt="GTM Join Meeting 3" style="display: block; margin-left: auto; margin-right: auto; width: 60%;">